 Whenever this is the case it might make sense to check the climate table where the plant is found in situ.

-In this case, it is Domingo Martins in the estate Espirito Santo in Brazil.
+In this case, it is Domingo Martins in Espirito Santo’s estate in Brazil.
 The town is 567 above ground and has a tropical climate.

 The average temperature is 70.7° Fahrenheit (21.5° Celsius).
 The highest average temperature is 75.74° Fahrenheit or 24.3° Celcisus, whereas the lowest average temperature is 66.02° Fahrenheit 18.9° Celsius.

-In its’ natural habitat, the average humidity is just below 80%.
+The average humidity in its natural habitat is just below 80%.